arplaboratory/UASTHN/README.md

 ```

 ## Training
 You can find the single training and evaluation scripts in the ``scripts/local_largest_1536`` folder.
+The scripts are for slurm system to submit sbatch job.
+You can also directly run the script with bash.
 For training, please refer to ``train_local_ue.sh`` and change necessary arguments, such as $MODEL_FOLDER.

 After training, find your model folder in ``./logs/local_he/$dataset_name-$datetime-$uuid``.